Mathou54/petStore/README.md

 #### Pet service

 The pet service can be found at `src\main\angular\src\app\services\pet\pet.service.ts` and regroup the http calls to the back-end.
-It also contain the handling of any http error returned by the server `http-errors.service.ts`.
+It also contain the handling of any http error returned by the server defined in `http-errors.service.ts`.

 ### Back-end